juanpac96/GibdetColombiaChapter_UrbanTreeObservatory/scripts/DATA_IMPORT.md

 ## Model Updates Needed

 - Add gbif_id field to Species model.
+(DONE)
 - Add "Critical" value to PhytosanitaryStatus.
-- No need to add "Sparse" to FoliageDensity (already exists).
+(DONE)
 - Move common_name from BiodiversityRecord to Species model (common_name is specific to species).
+(DONE)

+NOTE.
+These changes still require creating migrations and updating the database.

-## Mapping Strategy
+## Mapping Strategy for Spansih Terms and Import Strategy for Units

 - Expand mappings for Spanish terms to English choices.
 - Infer measurement units from field names: